alee-ntap/azure-compute-docs/articles/virtual-machines/linux/debian-create-upload-vhd.md

 >[!NOTE]
 > Rather than cloning the salsa repository and building images locally, current stable images can be built and downloaded from [FAI](https://fai-project.org/FAIme/cloud/).

-After you create a stable Debian VHD image and before you upload, verify that the following packages are installed:
+After you create a Debian VHD image and before you upload, verify that the following packages are installed:

 * apt-get install hyperv-daemons
 * apt-get install waagent # *(Optional but recommended for password resets and the use of extensions)*